American citizens continue to be targeted by criminal and terrorist groups worldwide.

 They struggle to manage the captive’s personal property, finances and other accounts while they are being held.

 Most families are advised to keep events secret from even close family and friends, which places a tremendous burden on them.

 They suffer the myriad of effects of prolonged trauma and anxiety.

-Returning home and being free from a hostage situation is wonderful.
-The family and the returning hostage are understandably ecstatic to be reunited.
+Returning home and being free from a captivity situation is wonderful.
+The family and the returning captive are understandably ecstatic to be reunited.

-With all the joy that comes with returning home, comes the start of a new period of challenge and change for both the hostage and their family.
+With all the joy that comes with returning home, comes the start of a new period of challenge and change for both the former hostage or wrongful detainee and their family.

-The hostage is likely to suffer physically as a result of their captivity.
+The former captive is likely to suffer physically as a result of their captivity.